 Though diabetes does not directly cause depression, the nature of diabetes can be a factor in developing it.
 It’s a very tough condition to deal with as it’s always present, and that can be exhausting.

 If you have depression before you have diabetes, it can make your depression worse.
-And having diabetes can also be one of the causes of depression.

 Depression is a serious mental health condition.
 It can affect anyone, regardless of culture, background and family history.
 It causes you to feel bad about yourself, your life and your relationships.